 Mimicry is a form of camouflage, and there are two common types; Batesian and Mullerian.
 Batesian mimicry is when two toxic or poisonous animals have similar markings.
 This helps both species avoid predators.
 For example, monarch and viceroy butterflies are almost indistinguishable aside from a single black stripe that viceroy butterflies have.

 Both butterflies eat plants containing toxic compounds.
-These compounds do not affect the butterflies, but they taste bitter to predators, so they will avoid them.
-If a predator has tried to eat a monarch butterfly, they could easily mistake a viceroy butterfly for a monarch.
+These compounds do not affect the butterflies, but they taste bitter to predators so that they will avoid them.
+If predators have tried to eat a monarch butterfly, they could easily mistake a viceroy butterfly for a monarch.
 This means that the predator will no longer prey upon either butterfly species.

 Mullerian mimicry is when a non-poisonous animal mimics the markings or behavior of a poisonous species.
 Hognose snakes are not poisonous, but they mimic rattlesnake behavior to try and intimidate predators.

-They will also play dead, rolling onto their back and sticking their tongue out in the hopes the predator will leave them alone.
+They will also play dead, rolling onto their back and sticking their tongue out, hoping the predator will leave them alone.

-Both turtles and tortoises can retract their legs and head into their shell to prevent a predator attack.
+To prevent a predator attack, both turtles and tortoises can retract their legs and head into their shell.
 Interestingly, turtles and tortoises are the most commonly confused species.
 Turtles live in water and have flippers.
 Tortoises live on land and have legs and feet.

-Snails also have shells that they can retract their body into as protection against predators like birds and small mammals.
-Unlike tortoises, whose shells are made of bone, snail shells are formed from calcium.
-The more calcium a snail can absorb from food, the thicker and larger their shell will grow.
+Snails also have shells that can retract their body as protection against predators like birds and small mammals.
+Unlike tortoises, whose shells are bone, snail shells are formed from calcium.
+The more calcium a snail can absorb from food, the thicker and larger its shell will grow.

-Perhaps the most famous North American animal to use behavior as a defense mechanism is the opossum.
+Perhaps the opossum is the most famous North American animal to use behavior as a defense mechanism.
 They are famous for playing dead when they feel threatened.
 According to experts, this is not a conscious act.
 An opossum will be in a catatonic state, foaming at the mouth and secreting a foul-smelling liquid from its anal glands.

 This makes a predator believe that the animal has been dead for some time, and the smell will deter them.
-Opossums typically stay like this for several minutes, but they can remain catatonic for hours.
+Opossums typically play dead for several minutes, but they can remain catatonic for hours.

-Squid and octopus have a bizarre defense mechanism against predators.
-Whenever they feel threatened, they shoot a large burst of ink towards their attacker, giving the animal time to swim away and find a safe place to hide.
+Squid and octopus have bizarre defense mechanisms against predators.
+They shoot a large burst of ink towards their attacker whenever they feel threatened, giving the animal time to swim away and find a safe place to hide.

 The most unusual animal is perhaps the electric eel.
-Despite their name, electric eels are not eels but belong to a different family of fish.
+Electric eels are not eels but belong to a different family of fish despite their name.
 They can generate a voltage as high as 600-700 volts when they feel threatened, making them very dangerous for fishermen and scientists attempting to study their behavior.

 Protection From The Elements